-K-Pop, SHINee’s Countless Posted by Kyung-Hwa on Sep 13, 2018 in K-Music, Korean Language, Pronunciation, Vocabulary
+K-Pop, SHINee’s Countless Posted by Kyung-Hwa on Sep 13, 2018 in Korean Language, Vocabulary

 Have you listend to SHINee’s new release, “Countless” recently?
 If you enjoy listening to K-pop, you might find yourself bobbing your head and tapping your feet in time with this song.
 One of the global K-pop boy bands, SHINee’s new song, “Countless” has the groovy beat and a tropical house tune that will give great vibe to your mood.